r-kondaveeti-zz/MovieApi/README.md

 # MovieApi
+The services listed here uses .Net Core's HttpClient library, and Entity FrameWork Core to query the searched movies.

+## About
 Services in the project would interact with Transmission RPC, third-party APIs, and scrapes movies from multiple torrent sites.

 Users can interact with the services using UIMovieAPI react application, and can initiate, and stop the downloads.